Robin N. Hamilton: Television and film

 Hamilton's first on-air reporting duties were as a television reporter in Florida.
 After a stint in New York, Hamilton became a reporter for WBZ-TV in Boston, Massachusetts in March 2001.
 After four years, Hamilton was promoted to become the host of the UPN38 Morning Show on UPN38 (WSBK-TV) in Boston, a sister-station of WBZ-TV.
 The UPN38 Morning Show was modeled as a local version of The Today (U.S. TV program) Show, interspersing news, weather, and traffic with features on fashion, parenting, gardening, and party planning.
-Hamilton then moved back to Washington, D.C. where she currently works at Tribune-owned CW-affiliate DCW50 TV (WDCW), as a correspondent for the newsmagazine program NewsPlus.
+Hamilton then moved back to Washington, D.C., where she currently works at Tribune-owned CW-affiliate DCW50 TV (WDCW), as a correspondent for the newsmagazine program NewsPlus.
 She has also hosted DCW50's Living Black History series for the past six years.
 Hamilton has also made an appearance in the 2012 feature film comedy Ted as a news anchor.
 She also serves as principal of ARoundRobin Production Company, a video production company.

 In 2015, Hamilton wrote, produced and directed the film This Little Light of Mine: The Legacy of Fannie Hamer, a documentary film about the Mississippi civil rights sharecropper who fought for voting rights.
 Fannie Lou Hamer is most known for her famous testimony during the Democratic National Convention credential committee hearing in 1964, describing brutality blacks faced living in the Jim Crow South.
-This Little Light of Mine: The Legacy of Fannie Hamer was the opening film for the March on Washington Film Festival on July 15, 2015 and will also screen at the Martha's Vineyard African American Film Festival and the NYC Independent Film Festival.
-Additionally, the film screened at the Hill Center at the Old Naval Hospital in Washington, D.C. on August 5, 2015 as part of the Library of Congress American Folklife Center's civil rights program series, "Many Paths to Freedom: Looking Back, Looking Ahead at the Long Civil Rights Movement".
-Following the screening, Hamilton will be interviewed by NPR host Michel Martin.
+This Little Light of Mine: The Legacy of Fannie Hamer was the opening film for the March on Washington Film Festival on July 15, 2015, and was also screened at the Martha's Vineyard African American Film Festival and the NYC Independent Film Festival.
+Additionally, the film screened at the Hill Center at the Old Naval Hospital in Washington, D.C., on August 5, 2015, as part of the Library of Congress American Folklife Center's civil rights program series, "Many Paths to Freedom: Looking Back, Looking Ahead at the Long Civil Rights Movement."
+Following the screening, Hamilton was interviewed by NPR host Michel Martin.

-To promote This Little Light of Mine: The Legacy of Fannie Hamer, Hamilton was a guest on the July 19, 2015 episode of Spirit of Jazz on WPFW.
+To promote This Little Light of Mine: The Legacy of Fannie Hamer, Hamilton was a guest on the July 19, 2015, episode of Spirit of Jazz on WPFW.
 Additionally, All Digitocracy wrote a feature story on Hamilton and the film and on August 4, 2015, Hamilton was a guest on the Kojo Nnamdi Show.